pierg/GRPO-synthesis/README.md

 ## Acknowledgements

-This project is experiment on variations of the
+This project build upon the work of:

-- [GRPO-Zero](https://github.com/policy-gradient/GRPO-Zero) for implementing a simplified version of GRPO (i.e. REINFORCE with group-normalized rewards)
+- [GRPO-Zero](https://github.com/policy-gradient/GRPO-Zero), where they implement simplified version of GRPO (i.e. REINFORCE with group-normalized rewards)

+Other relevant references:

-- [DeepSeekMath](https://arxiv.org/abs/2402.03300) for pioneering the GRPO algorithm.
+- [DeepSeekMath](https://arxiv.org/abs/2402.03300): introduction of the GRPO algorithm.
-- [nano-aha-moment](https://github.com/McGill-NLP/nano-aha-moment/tree/main) for their clear implementation and tutorial on the GRPO algorithm.
+- [nano-aha-moment](https://github.com/McGill-NLP/nano-aha-moment/tree/main): tutorial on the GRPO algorithm.
-- [Qwen2.5](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct) for developing the high-quality pretrained model used in this project.
+- [Qwen2.5](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct): high-quality pretrained model used in this project.